- What's Happening

 8:30am - 9:30am

 Jane Fonda is a legendary Oscar- and Emmy-winning actress, successful producer, fitness guru, #1 New York Times bestselling author, and activist and advocate on issues ranging from the environment to human rights.
 You might be less aware that her focus for almost 20 years has been on adolescent reproductive health and the empowerment of women and girls.
-Fonda will offer informative options for a large number of your patrons and students, drawing on her forthcoming book “You, Your Body, Your Life.”
-Join us for a unique Auditorium Speaker session on a critical topic.
+Fonda will offer informative options for a large number of your patrons and students, drawing on her forthcoming book “Being A Teen” Join us for a unique Auditorium Speaker session on a critical topic.

 Sponsored by Random House